STCTbone/tictactoe/readme.md

-Yet Another Implementation of Player vs. AI Tic-Tac-Toe using minimax
+# Yet Another Implementation of Player vs. AI Tic-Tac-Toe

-I've decided that acceptance-testing the minimax algorithim is biting off a *little* too much for the time frame of this assignment.
+I originally implemented the minimax algorithm for the AI, but the naive version was *way* too slow as I had written it, so I moved to a simpler blocking algorithm for the AI.
+I left the minimax code in though, in case you're interested!